johnbrett/subtext-middleware/README.md

 # subtext-middleware

-Payload / body parser (including multipart payloads) middleware that just works.
+Payload / body parser (including multipart payloads) middleware.

 This is a middleware wrapper for the [subtext](https://github.com/hapijs/subtext) payload parser, originally written by Eran Hammer for [hapijs](https://github.com/hapijs/hapi)